The Andlinger Center for Energy and the Environment Announces a Call for Proposals for

 - Current and pending support from all sources: for PI and team members, including the submitted proposal, noting for each project whether there is overlap between this proposal and existing funded research.
 If overlap exists, a brief statement describing such is required.
 This must be submitted as a single pdf file.

-- For Research-tier awards, the total project budget must detail Princeton expenses and corporate partner expenses; corporate partner budgets do not include corporate partner salaries and overhead.
+- For Research-tier awards, the total project budget must detail Princeton expenses and corporate partner expenses; corporate partner budgets may not include corporate partner salaries and overhead.
 No university overhead will be charged to this grant, although overhead will be charged to corporate funds received under a sponsored research grant (see above, “Advice on Corporate Contributions for Research-Tier Proposals”).
 In-kind contributions from the corporate partner(s) are not allowable to satisfy the 25% corporate portion.

 - Letter(s) of interest from corporate partner(s) that will highlight their interest and describe the nature of the collaboration.
 For Research-tier awards, letters must include a commitment to the 25% corporate contribution of the total project budget in cash.